stacksmith/Monoprice_22_linux_kernel_module/README.md

 My Monoprice 22 almost works with Aidyw's Bosto 22HD driver: https://github.com/aidyw/bosto-2g-linux-kernel-module.
 According to Aidyw, his Bosto's USB device id is identical to my Monoprice (0b57:9016 via lsusb).
 But the x-y range is much bigger, for some reason.
+I also had some issues with the driver (no disrespect intended, mostly because I just can't figure out why things are done the way they are done).

 This repo is my take on the driver.
-I removed a lot of what I considered unnecessary state information.
+TI removed a lot of what I considered unnecessary state information.

 This is highly experimental, and I know very little about Linux drivers.

 Gimp and Krita work on my system, with pressure.

-Both tip and eraser seem to do the same thing, much like aidyw's driver.
-Monoprice seems to only have one button, even though it looks as 2.
-I am working on stuff.
+Known issues:
+- Both buttons on the stylus are detected as one button -
+- Both tip and eraser register as button1
+- aidyw's driver reported the tool (tip/eraser) as an absolute valuator[3], which seems crazy to me.

 Aidyw's readme follows
 ======================